zoews/zoews.github.io/_posts/2018-08-08-sexual harassment.md

 comments: true
 image:
   feature: harassment/header.png
+summary: A cautious introduction to NLP and Machine Learning methods in analyzing thousands of anonymous sexual harassment & assault reports.
 ---

 *A cautious introduction to NLP and Machine Learning methods in analyzing thousands of anonymous sexual harassment & assault reports.*